 There are four types of featured snippets: paragraphs, tables, lists, and videos.
 Each can be valuable for growing search volume to your website.

 In this simple guide, we’ll go over what featured snippets are, why they’re so effective for building traffic, and how you can design your content to give yourself the best chance of attaining them.

-It’s meant to be a short, quick answer for a user’s query.
+They provide a short, quick answer to the user's query.
 Google doesn’t create content for featured snippets.
 Rather, it pulls content directly from a webpage found in its index.

 Below is an example of the featured snippet that pops up for the Google query “how to start a business:”

 Google analyzes the query, attempts to tie its results to the user intent, and picks the best excerpt it can scrape from existing content to improve user experience.